PLAYER DEVELOPMENT PROGRAM: Get Involved Today

 TRAINER ELIGIBILITY AND APPLICATION

-Any member in good standing in the APA 16-24 years, can submit an online application to be a participating trainer.
-Participating trainers will be expected to be the only rider and be responsible for all training.
+Any member in good standing in the APA, 16 years or older, can submit an online application to be a participating trainer/competitor.
+Competitors will be expected to be the only rider and be responsible for all training.
 Age groups will be determined by number of entrants and ages.

-Each trainer will pay a $250 entry fee online with the application.
-If not accepted the fee will be returned.
+Each trainer will pay a $250 entry fee online when completing the application.
+If not accepted, the fee will be returned.
 If the trainer is accepted the fee is non-refundable.
 See fees and costs below.

 Open and Closing Date